 In May 1776, William decided to make another attempt.
 Using his title as royal governor, he ordered the General Assembly to convene.
 One small problem: This order stood in stark contrast to the existence of the (colonial) Provincial Congress then meeting in the state.
 Perhaps unsurprisingly, the Provincial Congress ordered William’s arrest, declaring him an “enemy to the liberties of this country.”
 It then asked the Continental Congress to confine William.
 On June 24, Congress agreed, ordering that “William Franklin be sent under guard to [Connecticut] Governor Trumbull.”

-He probably deserved the Patriots’ suspicion!
-It turned out that William was *still* helping the Loyalist cause through the power of his pen and paper.
+He probably deserved the Patriots’ suspicion.
+It turned out that William was still helping the Loyalist cause through the power of his pen and paper.
 He was caught during the spring of 1777.

 On April 22, 1777, the Congress took further action.
 William was sent “into close confinement, prohibiting to him the use of pen, ink, and paper, or the access of any person or persons, but such as are properly licensed for that purpose by Governor Trumbull.”
 This time, William was locked up in a jail.
-He sat in that jail cell in July 1777 when his wife died, it was said, of a broken heart.
+He sat in that jail cell in July 1777, when his wife died, it was said, of a broken heart.